-An all plastic paddle construction is sometimes found in kids SUP packages, but full-plastic paddles aren’t typically used by adults.
-The forces adults deliver are too great and a plastic shaft is prone to sun damage and warping with repetitive stress.
+An all-plastic paddle is sometimes found in kids SUP packages, but full-plastic paddles aren’t typically used by adults.
+The forces adults deliver are too great for plastic and the material is prone to sun damage and warping with repetitive stress.
 Many adult paddles feature plastic paddle blades however, and the quality of the blade material varies widely.

 Nylon is a special type of plastic known as a polyamide.
 Polyamides are polymers made up of a chain of long, heavy molecules arranged in endlessly repeating sections like the repeating links of a metal chain.
-Unlike the lighter and faster fiberglass or carbon, nylon paddle blades can take a beating.
-They resit dings and nicks.
-So, they’re more forgiving when pushing off a dock, finding your balance on the bottom, and for overall wear and tear.
-A high quality nylon paddle blade strikes a great balance between durability, and affordability making nylon a great choice for most people.
+Unlike lighter and faster fiberglass or carbon, nylon paddle blades can take a beating.
+They resist dings and nicks.
+So they’re more forgiving when pushing off a dock, finding your balance, and for overall wear and tear.
+A high quality nylon paddle blade strikes a great balance between durability and affordability, making nylon a great choice for most people.

 Aluminum is an affordable material often used in the paddle shafts.
 While it’s not as stiff as fiberglass or carbon, it’s lighter than wood and typically paired with a plastic paddle blade.
 Beginning paddlers often opt for aluminum if their board doesn’t already come with a paddle because it’s cheap.
 Most entry-level SUP packages include an aluminum shaft to get started.